-The Commission will meet at least quarterly to review the responsiveness of courts statewide to children, to investigate system concerns, to research more effective and efficient approaches to these cases, and to make recommendations for change to the Supreme Court when warranted.
+The Commission meets twice yearly to review subcommittee progress and work products relating to the Commission’s goals, to investigate system concerns, to research more effective and efficient approaches to cases involving children, and to make recommendations to the Supreme Court.

 Commission Meeting Dates, Agendas, and Meeting Summaries:

 2014 Commission Meeting Dates:

 - June 13, 2014

 Past Commission Meeting Agendas and Summaries: (click to expand)